LazaroDamasceno/Service-Registration-Page/README.md

 Install the Java 17 [clicking here](https://docs.aws.amazon.com/corretto/latest/corretto-17-ug/downloads-list.html).

 Install the NodeJs' LTS version [clicking here](https://nodejs.org/en).

-Choose the .
+To run the project, it is necessary to have both frontend and backend be running at the same time.

 ## How to download the project

+### Using the Visual Studio Code

+**Note:** If the Visual Studio Code  (VSC) is not installed, [click here](https://code.visualstudio.com/download).

-First step, open the CMD.
+Step 1: open the CMD.

-Then, type on the CMD `git clone https://github.com/LazaroDamasceno/Service-Registration-System.git`.
+Step 2: type `git clone https://github.com/LazaroDamasceno/Service-Registration-System.git`.

-It's highly  recommended to use the Visual Studio Code  (VSC).
-To install it, [click here](https://code.visualstudio.com/download).

-If the VSC was installed, type `cd Service-Registration-System.git`.
+Step: 3: type `cd Service-Registration-System.git`.

-Finally, type on the CMD `code .`.
+Step 4: type `code .`.

-## How to run the project

-To run the project, it is necessary to have both frontend and backend be running at the same time.
+### Not using the Visual Studio Code

 ## How to run the frontend